MarcoFaccani/JS-race-simulator/README.md

 To complete the project you must first create the calls to the API.
 These will all be fetch requests, and all information needed to create the request is provided in the instructions.
 The API calls are all at the bottom of the file: `src/client/assets/javascript/index.js`.

 Below are a list of the API endpoints and the shape of the data they return.
-These are all of the endpoints you need to complete the game.
-Consult this information often as you complete the project:

 [GET] `api/tracks`
 List of all tracks